Willington, Derbyshire

 Willington is a village and civil parish in the South Derbyshire district of Derbyshire, England.
-The 2001 Census recorded a parish population of 2,604, increasing to 2,864 at the 2011 Census.
+The 2001 Census recorded a parish population of 2,604, increasing to 2,862 at the 2011 Census.

+The 2021 Census recorded a population of 3,277 incorporating the expanded Mercia Marina and full parish boundary.

 Geography

 Willington is on the River Trent about 6 mi southwest of Derby.
 The parish is within 0.5 mi of the Staffordshire county boundary and the village is about 5 mi northeast of Burton upon Trent.

 The village is at the crossroads of the north–south B5008 road (for Findern, Repton and Winshill), and the east–west A5132 road (formerly the B5009, linking Hilton and Swarkestone).
 The A5132 carried a lot of Nottingham – Stoke-on-Trent traffic before the A50 road was opened in September 1997.

 History

 Toponymy

 The toponym Willington is derived from the Old English tun (homestead or farm) among the willows.
 In the Domesday Book, the village is called Willetune or Willentune, and the land was held by Ralph FitzHubert and was an agricultural village on the flood plain of the Trent.
 The village is recorded as Wilintun in about 1150 and as Wyliton in 1230.